 Over the past 20 years, Vietnam has become such a popular tourist destination.
-Known for its interesting history, natural landscapes and flavourful cuisine, Vietnam showcases its diverse culture teeming with Japanese, French and Chinese influence.
-We’ll outline the best things to buy in Vietnam, whether you are visiting for the first time, or returning for the tenth – you won’t want to leave without these.
+Known for its interesting history, natural landscapes and flavourful cuisine, Vietnam showcases its diverse culture teeming with Japanese, French, and Chinese influence.
+We’ll outline the best things to buy in Vietnam, whether you are visiting for the first time, or returning for the tenth – you won’t want to leave without these items.

-Vietnam is also a shopper’s paradise.
-There are so many great things to buy in Vietnam including food, souvenirs, clothes and artwork.
-This guide will introduce some of the many great items available for purchase, the best places to buy these items and what they will cost you.
+Vietnam is a shopper’s paradise.
+There are so many great things to buy in Vietnam including food, souvenirs, clothes, and artwork.
+This guide will introduce some of the many great items available for purchase, the best places to buy these items, and what they will cost you.

 First-time travellers to Vietnam may find it difficult to know what ‘good’ prices are, so here are some tips:

-- Make sure you bring your bartering skills – this may seem a little strange at first but this is the norm in local markets.
+- Make sure you bring your bartering skills – this may seem a little strange at first but this is the norm in Southeast Asian culture.
 A rule of thumb is to pay around 40-50% of the first price offered.
 Always ask how much one item would cost first, then try to see if you can get a deal when buying two or more items.

 - For Vietnam souvenir items, don’t buy them from the first place you see.
 Scope out the prices that the other stores are offering first.
-Chances are, the same or a very similar item will be available at the same market.
+The chances are, the same or a very similar item will be available at the same market.

 - Remember 10k VND equivocates to about $0.43 USD, so don’t get too caught up haggling over a small amount of money.
-Use that time to enjoy your holiday, or visit even more shopping centres and markets if you’re a shopaholic!
+Use that time to enjoy your holiday.

-If you’re visiting Ho Chi Minh City, which you should, then make sure to check out our guide to the best things to do in Ho Chi Minh City.
+If you’re visiting Ho Chi Minh City, then make sure to check out our guide to the best things to do in Ho Chi Minh City.

 1. Food – Vietnam Must By Snacks

 You can’t go to Vietnam without feasting away at the amazing dishes they have to offer.
 Even better, Vietnamese cuisine is amongst the healthiest in the world, utilising fresh herbs and vegetables.
-You’ll never feel bloated after a meal which means you can get up straight after your meal and enjoy the rest of your holiday.
+You won’t feel bloated after a meal which means you can get up straight after your meal and enjoy the rest of your holiday.

 There are so many dishes to choose from, so we’ve narrowed it down to our five favourite dishes and our favourites places we tried them at.
 You can also check out our guide to the best restaurants to eat at in Ho Chi Minh City for a detailed look into Ho Chi Minh City’s finest cuisine, or book the best street food tour in Ho Chi Minh City here.